diogormec/CV/README.md

 ---

-# 👨‍💻 Diogo Ramalho – Data Scientist | Machine Learning Practitioner | Data Analyst in Training
+# 👨‍💻 Diogo Ramalho – Data Scientist | Data Analyst

 I am a **Data Scientist** with a solid engineering foundation, holding a Master’s in Energy & Environment (University of Coimbra) and a Bachelor’s in Automotive Engineering (Polytechnic Institute of Leiria).
 My experience spans project development, production management, quality control, and product shipment.
 Currently transitioning to data science, I focus on machine learning, data analysis, and predictive modeling.